Sumner PC & Associates

 However, in certain types of claims, such as medical malpractice cases, Michigan law caps your non-economic damages (such as pain and suffering).

-When you work with a skilled personal injury attorney, your lawyer will ensure that your damages are properly developed and computed.
+When you work with a skilled personal injury lawyer, your attorney will ensure that your damages are properly developed and computed.
 Sometimes, this requires the use of expert witnesses, such as doctors, psychologists, and vocational experts.
 If you have questions about the extent and value of your damages, contact Sumner & Associates for a free consultation.

 For A Free Consultation On Your Expected Compensation, Call (248) 923-4533

 The Insurance Company Offered a Settlement.
-Do I Really Need a Personal Injury Attorney?
+Do I Really Need a Personal Injury Lawyer?

 Many times, insurance companies encouraged injured people to settle their claims without the help of a personal injury attorney.
 However, you have to remember that insurance companies are for-profit businesses.
 They are not looking out for your best interests and are more concerned about their financial bottom line.
 Because of this mentality, they often low-ball their settlement offers from the start.